digitalrebar/provision/doc/setup/hyper-v.rst

 #.
 Enable the second network interface by running ``sudo ifup eth1``
 #.
 Now we can configure unbound to provide DNS for your private network.
 Edit the configuration file by running ``sudo nano /etc/unbound/unbound.conf.d/targets.conf`` and entering the following shown in :ref:`unbound-target`
 #.
 Again, adjust your IP information to match what you put in the network configuration in previous steps if necessary.
 Save your changes like before with Ctrl+W followed by Enter.
 Then quit the editor with Ctrl+X. Then restart unbound to read the new configuration with ``sudo systemctl restart unbound``
 #.
-Now we can install DRP with the following command: ``curl -fsSL get.rebar.digital/stable | bash -s -- install``
+Now we can install DRP with the following command: ``curl -fsSL get.rebar.digital/stable | bash -s -- install --systemd``
 #.
 Next we get the discovery and sledgehammer environments downloaded: ``drpcli bootenvs uploadiso sledgehammer``
 #.
 Then we configure the default workflow for new machines to use the discovery workflow: ``drpcli prefs set defaultWorkflow discover-base unknownBootEnv discovery``
 #.
 Now you should be able to connect to the DRP endpoint at https://192.168.122.11:8092 and login to the UI